Dataset synthesis

 • Scaling up a small high-quality dataset.
 You have 200 great rows and need 2,000.
 Use the 200 as seeds, generate 1,800 more in the same style, reject the 30% that drift.

 • Generating edge-case coverage.
 You have plenty of happy-path data and need failure-mode rows.
-Ask the generator (via Prompt Studio) to produce examples where the user is confused, hostile, or off-topic.
+Ask your AI tool, through a prompt drafted in Prompt Studio, to produce examples where the user is confused, hostile, or off-topic.

 • Expanding single-turn instructions into multi-turn conversations.
 Generate plausible follow-up turns on top of an existing instruction-format dataset.

-The pattern that works in all four cases: you bring strong signal (real examples + clear dataset context) and the generator scales it.
+The pattern that works in all four cases: you bring strong signal (real examples plus a clear context) and the generator scales it.

 When synthesis fails